-The option buttons enable you to select the kind of tasks the worker processes work on.
+The option buttons enable you to select the kind of tasks that are received by the callers and that the worker processes work on.

 The first text box under the option buttons enables you to enter the operation parameter.

 The second text box under the option buttons enables you to specify the number of requests for each external task.
 This number starts a separate request for the worker processes every time an external task arrives at a caller process.